-Before I came to Tilburg, I was Professor of International & Comparative Criminal Law at the University of Leeds and Director of its Centre for Criminal Justice Studies (CCJS).
-Previously, I was Professor of Criminal Law at Vrije Universiteit Amsterdam and Dean of the Faculty from 2011-2015.
+Before she came to Tilburg, Elies van Sliedregt was Professor of International & Comparative Criminal Law at the University of Leeds and Director of its Centre for Criminal Justice Studies (CCJS).
+Previously, she was Professor of Criminal Law at Vrije Universiteit Amsterdam and Dean of the Faculty from 2011-2015.

-I have held visiting fellowships in Cambridge, Oxford, Bologna, and at the University of New South Wales, Sydney.
-In 2015, I was Holding Redlich Fellow at the Castan Center for Human Rights at Monash University Melbourne and visiting professional at the International Criminal Court (2010).
+Van Sliedregt has held visiting fellowships in Cambridge, Oxford, Bologna, and the University of New South Wales, Sydney.
+In 2015, she was Holding Redlich Fellow at the Castan Center for Human Rights at Monash University Melbourne and, in 2018, she was appointed fellow of McLaughlin College, York University, Canada.

-I am a member of the Royal Holland Society of Sciences and Humanities and an alumn of the Young Academy of the Royal Netherlands Academy of Arts and Sciences (KNAW) (2008-2013).
-In 2021, I was appointed member of the Governing Board of the British Institute of International and Comparative Law (BIICL).
+She is a member of the Royal Holland Society of Sciences and Humanities and alumn of the Young Academy of the Royal Netherlands Academy of Arts and Sciences (KNAW) (2008-2013).
+In 2021, she was appointed member of the Governing Board of the British Institute of International and Comparative Law (BIICL).

 Research interests include: comparative research into principles of criminal law (presumption of innocence, personal culpability), legal pluralism, European Arrest Warrant, terrorism, refugee exclusion.